Biomedical Admissions Test (BMAT)

 Although tutors will use a range of indicators when making decisions on interviews and final places, BMAT performance plays a key part throughout, and particularly at the short-listing stage.
 Therefore, it is important that you prepare well in order to best help yourself boost your chance of success.
 Doing so may help you to feel comfortable with the test, and therefore in a better position to ensure that your performance reflects your true ability and current potential (sections 1 and 2 are each worth 40% of your BMAT score as recorded by our process, so count for more).
 Practice under timed conditions will help you to familiarize yourself with the format of the paper, and the different approach taken by each section.
-Do try a few specimen tests, which can be found on the Admissions Testing Service's website.
+Do try a few specimen tests, which can be found on the Cambridge Assessment Admissions Testing's website.

 The test must be taken on one date scheduled each year.
 Results from other tests (e.g. UKCAT) may not compensate for lack of BMAT, and previous BMAT results cannot be carried forward from a previous admissions exercise.

 The BMAT is a pen and paper test, and has three elements:

 - Section 1: a 60-minute test of aptitude and skills;

 - Section 2: a 30-minute test of scientific knowledge and applications;